 - Clean the substrates receiving the sealant as follows: Using a two-rag wipe technique.
 Wet one rag with solvent and wipe the surface with it, then use the second rag to wipe the wet solvent from the surface BEFORE it evaporates.
 Allowing solvent to dry on the surface without wiping with a second cloth can negate the entire cleaning procedure because the contaminants may be re-depositied as the solvent dries.

 - Change the cleaning rags frequently, as they become soiled.
 It is easier to see the soiling if the white rags are used.
 DO NOT dip used wipe cloths into solvent as this can contaminate the solvent.
 Cleaning with contaminated solvent can result in sealant adhesion issues.
 Always use clean containers for solvent use and for solvent storage.

 - When cleaning deep, narrow joints, wrap the cleaning cloth around a clean, narrow-blade putty knife.
 This permits force to be applied to the cleaned surface.

 - Clean only as much area as can be sealed in one hour.
 If cleaned areas are again exposed to rain or contaminants, the surface must be cleaned again.

 Product Safety, Handling and Storage

-Customers considering the use of this product should review the latest Material Safety Data Sheet and label for product safety information, handling instructions, personal protective equipment if necessary, and any special storage conditions required.
+Customers considering the use of this product should review the latest Technical Data Sheet and Safety Data Sheet and label for product safety information, handling instructions, personal protective equipment if necessary, and any special storage conditions required.
 Use of other materials in conjunction with MPM sealants products (for example, primers) may require additional precautions.

 Contact us for more information